wp-plugins/affilinker/readme.txt

 - Choose the target window (like new window or current window), where to open when the user clicks on an Affiliate Link
 - Maximize on-page SEO by automatically inter-linking the specified keywords and URLs (using Affilinker sidebar widget)
 - Option to quickly disable/enable all the functionalities of AffiLinker
 - Looking for even more features ?
-Download the <a href="http://www.blasho.com/affilinker/">premium version here</a>
+Download the <a href="http://www.affilinker.com/affiliate-wordpress-plugin/">premium version here</a>.
-- See the <a href="http://www.blasho.com/blog">Demo on our blog</a>

 Pro-Version Features: